wpidlib/WPID-Library-Docs/tutorials/Logging/dataLogging.md

 ![Graphed Data](centerGraph.png)

-Lastly, you can edit what parameters of PID you are viewing in the graph, as graphing all of them may cause one or more paramters to be hard to read.
+Lastly, you can edit what parameters of PID you are viewing in the graph, as graphing all of them may cause one or more parameters to be hard to read.
 To accomplish this, you can include the parameters of PID you ***DO*** want to see as command line arguments, for example:

 ![PI Data](piCommand.png)